anbaretto/tic-tac-godot/README.md

 This is a small learning project I created for getting to know Godot better (using C#) and a _very specific_ game development strategy idea.
 In here you will find a non-impressive tic-tac-toe game implementation, but there are layers to it hehe!

-So my idea was to develop a "strategy game", or a turn-based one, in a robust way (in the lens of software development).
+My idea was to develop a "strategy game", or a turn-based one, in a robust way (in the lens of software development).
 That means, a well-tested and validated (business) game rules, independent of game engines inner and crazy workings.

 So this project has different "moving pieces":
 - `TicTacToe.TicTacToe`: a .NET project that provides the "tic-tac-toe engine", including concepts of Players, Making Moves, and Match.
-- `TicTacToe.Tests`: a .Net project with [unit-tests](https://en.wikipedia.org/wiki/Unit_testing) that validate the game rules.
+- `TicTacToe.Tests`: a .NET project with [unit-tests](https://en.wikipedia.org/wiki/Unit_testing) that validate the game rules.
 - `TicTacToe.ConsoleApp`: a simple windows console application to play the game.
 - `Godot Project`: a game made with Godot that uses the "tic-tac-toe engine" and adds "more interesting" inputs and feedbacks.
 Moreover, I implemented two "modes" in this Godot project: